The True Cost of Dying in the UK in 2026

 Time off work

 Most employers offer 3-5 days paid leave.
 For many people, the practical administration of an estate takes weeks or months of time, including unpaid leave or using annual holiday.
-There is no statutory right to paid bereavement leave for most deaths.
+There is no statutory right to paid bereavement leave for most bereavements.

 Travel costs